-Next, I click on Jenkins under the Credentials stores and then click on Global Credentials.
+Click on Jenkins under the Credentials stores and then click on Global Credentials.
 This way, the credentials we store shall be available across all the jobs and menus in the jenkins server.
-Next, I click on Add Credentials in the left hand menu and select the Kind "Username and Password".
+Click on "Add Credentials" in the left hand menu and select the Kind "Username and Password".
 Since github issues a username and password for its private repositories, this one is the simplest.

-Under the Build section within the command box, I give the below commands:
+Under the Build section within the command box, We add the below commands to "Clean & Build":

 dotnet clean && dotnet build

-Now that we are done with the three steps, we shall save the changes and hit on Build Now to see how the build happens.
-All the things happenning can be seen under the build log which we can see by clicking on the currently executing build number shown under the build history section in the left side.
+Finally, save the changes and hit on "Build Now" to see how the build happens.
+We can look at the things happening, under the build log which we can access by clicking on the currently executing build number shown under the build history section in the left side.